btsecom/docs/source/futuresV2_2/en/index.html.md

 # Change Log

+## Version 1.0.7 (14th May 2025)

+* Add API for querying [Default Market Setting](#market-risk-limit-setting), including initial margin and maintenance margin by each market and each risk limit level.
+This change will take effect on 28th May, 2025.

 ## Version 1.0.6 (9th April 2025)

 * Update the description for Request field `type` for [Amend order](#amend-order).
 This change will take effect on 18th May, 2025.